 Humanity uses the JSON-RPC API standard.
 This API is crucial for any blockchain interaction on the Humanity network, allowing users to read block/transaction data, query chain information, execute smart contracts, and store data on-chain.

 Humanity supports standard Ethereum JSON-RPC methods.
 Some chain-specific methods may vary.
-Please check the Humanity API endpoints documentation for a complete list.
+Please check the Humanity API Endpoints for a complete list.

 When accessing the Humanity network via a node provider like Alchemy, Humanity developers use an API key to send transactions and retrieve data from the network.
 For the best development experience, we recommend that you sign up for a free API key!